Housing

 1. Take action to find housing yourself

+As priority for university housing is given to short-stay students, you are highly advised to arrange housing yourself.
 For example, register with local housing organisations.
 Registration fees are generally inexpensive and the earlier you register, the greater your chance of getting a room by the start of the semester.

-2. Request housing via Leiden University
+2. Optional: request housing via Leiden University

 Are you are about to join the Liberal Arts & Sciences: Global Challenges programme at Leiden University College, The Hague (LUC) as a full-time student?
 If so, you do not need to arrange your own housing.
 Instead, you will become part of the LUC community and live alongside your fellow students in the Anna van Bueren building for the first two years of your studies.